vitiral/artifact/README.md

 ![rst ls example](http://i.imgur.com/GrDFLxr.png?1)

  - `rst check` to validate that there are no errors
+ - `rst server` to host my requirements on a server and view it via my browser

 As you can see, we've finished our specs and tests for saying hello to the world, but not to the aliens.
 If the aliens arrived, it would be nice to know whether you